 Link to documents on web: https://planning.wealden.gov.uk/plandisp.aspx?recno=164857

-Comment
+Comment (Unanimous)

 We note the neighbour concerns regarding proximity and overshadowing of the proposed garage as it will be on an elevated ridge, and request that the case officer carefully consider and investigate the impact on this neighbouring property.
 We draw the officer’s attention to some inconsistency (3 or 4 meters) in the description of the distance of the garage to the neighbouring property in the application documents.
 Should WDC be minded to approve the application, we request that a condition to ensure that the plot is not subdivided is included in order to;